 Trinidad Pelau: Popular Chicken, Rice and Pigeon Peas Dish

 This Trinidad pelau recipe has Spanish, Creole, and African roots.
-It is a delicious dish made with chicken, pigeon peas, rice, veggies, coconut milk, browning sugar and Caribbean seasonings.
+It is a delicious one-pot, rice dish usually made with chicken, pigeon peas, rice, veggies, coconut milk, browning sugar and Caribbean seasonings.

 What is Pelau?